 If companies and other parties wish to engage in these increasingly prevalent and sophisticated strategies there is a need to adopt an approach that is commensurately sophisticated.
 Such a strategy is predicated on technological innovation that has real commercial appeal and value.
 With innovation underway it is then possible to obtain the required entry ticket – being one or more patents! – to enable higher level engagement with other innovators in the deployment of technical solutions.

 Building a patent portfolio to facilitate commercialisation of technology needs to be, more than ever, highly tailored to the underlying business goals of an organisation.
 It requires bringing together the available business, technical and legal acumen to create an increasingly valuable asset that is increasingly open to different and innovative uses.

-Any questions about this topic should be directed to Jack Redfern or Matthew Ford.
+Any questions about this topic should be directed to Jack Redfern.

 L Kass, ‘Patenting Life’ (1981) 63 Journal of the Patent Office Society 570, 580.

 These are the more common form of patent and have a typically maximum lifetime of twenty years.
 They are also referred to as “utility patents” in the US, and “invention patents” in China.